rh-mobb/rosa-workshop-content/rosa-content/300-app/deploy.md

 Here you learned:

-* Create AWS DynamoDB table for application to use
+* Create an AWS DynamoDB table for your application to use
-* Create IAM roles for Service Account
+* Create a service account and AWS IAM resources to use IAM Roles for Service Accounts (IRSA).
-* Deploy Microsweeper app that uses AWS DynamoDB as backend database
+* Deploy the Microsweeper app and connect it to AWS DynamoDB as the backend database
-* Access the Microsweeper app using OpenShift Routes
+* Access the publicly exposed Microsweeper app using OpenShift routes.

-Next you will learn:

-* Make the App Resilient